jayus0821/uai-poc/Netcore/N3&G1/Unauthorized access in webnoauth-getmymac.cgi, resulting in a large amount of information leakage.md

 # PoC

 Netcore G1 and N3 devices have unauthorized access vulnerabilities.
-The attacker can access http://ip/webnoauth/router_model.cgi without authorization, leaking the mac address of the router
+The attacker can access http://ip/webnoauth/router_model.cgi without authorization, leaking the mac address and firmware version of the router

 #### http://ip/webnoauth/router_model.cgi